 - (A) Department purchase order.
 The department, agency or county office shall approve and issue a purchase order for purchases less than \$5,000.
-Purchases shall be made in accordance with county or other government contracts whenever possible. - (B) County purchase orders.
-Except as stated in subsection (A) above, the department shall forward a requisition to the Purchasing Division requesting goods, services, construction, or professional services for purchases greater than \$5,000. - (1) The Purchasing Division shall issue all purchase orders for transactions either greater than \$5,000 but less than \$30,000 for goods, equipment, and services, or less than \$35,000 for data processing and telecommunications equipment software and services, or less than \$50,000 for professional services in accordance with § 33.068. - (2) For purchases greater than \$30,000 for goods, equipment and service, or \$35,000 for data processing and telecommunications equipment, software, and services, or \$50,000 for professional services the using department shall forward a requisition to encumber funds and direct the Purchasing Division to procure the goods or services through either a competitive bid or sealed proposal process, except as provided for in §§ 33.066 and 33.067.
+Whenever possible, pPurchases shall be made in accordance with -county or other government contracts whenever possible. - (B) County purchase orders.
+Except as stated in subsection {A) above, the department shall forward a requisition to the Purchasing Division requesting goods, services, construction, or professional services for purchases greater than \$5,000. - (1) The Purchasing Division shall issue all purchase orders for items in the following categories: (a) for goods, equipment and services valued at more transactions either greater than

+(2)(1) \$5,000 but less than \$30,000-; (b) for data processing equipment (computers), software or for services and telecommunications and inter-connect equipment, software, and services valued at more than \$5,000 but less than \$35000; (c) for professional services valued at for goods, equipment, and services, or less than \$35,000 for data processing and telecommunications equipment software and services, or less than \$50,000 for professional services in accordance with § 33.068.

+(2) For purchases greater than the amounts listed in subsection (1), an agency or department - \$30,000 for goods, equipment and service, or \$35,000 for data processing and telecommunications equipment, software, and services, or \$50,000 for professional services the using department shall forward a requisition to encumber funds and direct the Purchasing Division to procure the goods or services through either a competitive bid or sealed proposal process, except as provided for in §§ 33.066 and 33.067.